August Family-Friendly Events Guide

 Arlington, VA

 The Arlington County Fair has been providing quality family-friendly entertainment for over 40 years.
-Admission is free, although ride tickets must be purchased.
+Admission is FREE, although ride tickets must be purchased.
 The Kids’ Court activities vary from year to year but typically include family-friendly interactive games, live performances, coloring, and more.
 Check out the event website for more information about the schedule and shuttle service that will be provided from locations throughout Arlington.
+Oh, and don’t forget to sign up for the Pie Eating contest!

 Washington, DC

-This free family-friendly event celebrates the legacy of Go-Go legend and DC’s own Chuck Brown.
-Bring your blankets and lawn chairs to enjoy the afternoon’s entertainment which will include UCB, Rare Essence, Doug E Fresh, and the Chuck Brown Band.
-There will be a kids activity area and food trucks will be on site.
+This FREE family-friendly event celebrates the legacy of Go-Go legend and DC’s own Chuck Brown.
+Bring your blankets and lawn chairs to enjoy the afternoon’s entertainment that will commemorate this local legend.
+There will also be giveaways and refreshments.
+As of publication, a location has not been announced.
+Please refer to event website for updates.

 Around the World Cultural Food Festival